 Be predictable: decisions are clearly rooted in agreed and applicable policy as set by the relevant policy body;

+For ccTLDs - Respect national laws and processes, as well as any applicable consensus ICANN policies and IETF technical standards.
 Post transition of the IANA function, IANA will continue to provide service to existing registries in conformance with prevailing technical norms, conforming with policy decisions of registries and the security and stability of the root zone itself.

 Be non-discriminatory;